Linda Weber, President

 Deb lives in Las Vegas, with Pete the human and the Las Vegas Cat Boys 2.0—Lakota, a Pixie Bob and Tiger, a Lynx Point Siamese.

 Deb runs a design and coaching business, Blue Sun Studio, with her friend, business partner and co-author since 2010, Wendi Kelly.
-In addition to website and book design, all things technical, and mentoring budding authors, Deb has written two paranormal series (seven books and counting), Bonds of Blood & Spirit and Tau’s Pride, and is penning a solo project in the same universe, Benediction.
+In addition to website and book design, all things technical, and mentoring budding authors, Deb has written two paranormal series (seven books and counting), Bonds of Blood & Spirit and Tau’s Pride, and is penning a solo project in a new universe, Benediction.
+For more on Deb, click here to visit her personal website.